ronnielutaro/ronnielutaro/README.md

 ### What I’m Building

-I’m currently exploring how **Advertising Technology (AdTech)** can help Small to Medium size African Agencies work smarter, grow faster, and scale sustainably in African Markets without bloated costs or complexity.
+I’m currently exploring how **Advertising Technology (AdTech)** can empower Small to Medium size African Agencies to:
+- Boost campaign efficiency
+- Reduce budget waste and boost ROI
+- Unlock new possibilities in programmatic advertising

 > Through R&D, I’m developing tools to help agencies work smarter, grow faster, and scale sustainably without bloated costs or complexity.